Our expert criminal lawyers for proceeds of crime offences can help you:

 - The value of the property in question is grossly out of proportion to the income of the defendant and expenditure over the period of time; or

-The defendant has stated that the dealing was dealt on behalf of another person, but has not provided information that allows authorities to locate
+The defendant has stated that the dealing was made on behalf of another person, but has not provided information that allows authorities to locate

 If you agree that you have committed the offence (and the police are able to prove so), it is best to plead guilty as you will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.
-Our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts or even a less serious charge.
+Our experienced solicitors can negotiate with prosecutors to have you plead guilty to less serious facts or to a less serious charge.

 You can read about all the sentencing options that a court has, including about having no conviction recorded here.